shaonhuang/V2rayX/README.md

 [● Telegram Channel](https://t.me/V2rayX_electron)

-# WARN: text below will change in development. product is not ready to release beta (release day will be soon)
+# WARN: The text below will change in development. product is ready for pre-release

 ## I. V2ray Electron

-V2ray GUI client with cross-platform desktop support powered by Electron⚛️, made specially for Linux / Windows / MacOS users.
+V2ray GUI client with cross-platform desktop support powered by Electron⚛️, made especially for Linux / Windows / MacOS users.

 ### ➣ Tested on